openshift/openshift-pep/openshift-pep-NNN.md

 The format for every workflow defined in `workflows.yml` is as follows:

-    Name: The display name of the workflow
+    Name: The name of the workflow
+    Description: The text displayed by the installer in the workflow list
     ID: A distinct alphanumeric ID for the workflow, used in oo-install-cfg.yml and <gem_root>/workflows/<workflow_id> for namespacing
     RemoteFiles:
       - URL for file (including git:// URL)